Biden’s crusade against fossil fuels won’t work in Africa

 “Gas is clearly in the mix now” for the Power Africa program, a USAID spokesperson said.
 “Regarding how gas infrastructure fits into how [the US government] supports power development around the world is still being defined by the new administration.
 Power Africa remains technology agnostic.”

 But if the US is interested in helping more people on the continent connect to electricity, carbon-free or not, it needs to change focus, said Katie Auth, policy director of the Energy for Growth Hub, a think tank, and a former senior official at Power Africa during the Obama and Trump administrations.
-Building more power plants of any kind won’t improve energy access—and could actually impede it—because the grid itself is so underdeveloped.
+Building more power plants of any kind will have a limited impact on energy access—and could actually impede it—because the grid itself is so underdeveloped.

 “Even though they desperately need more power, they can’t bring it on until the grid system gets built out,” Auth said.
 “At this point in Africa what’s needed is not more investment in renewables, but in all the unsexy stuff that enables it—the grid, energy storage, and utilities that are able to cover their costs.”